 Harnessing resources which represent a quarter century of careful scholarship at a critical juncture in Cambodian and international politics, the Cambodian Genocide Program has integrated a vast range of source materials to illuminate the social and political environment in which over one fifth of all Cambodians died.
 The detailed picture of the Cambodian genocide which is emerging is not only comprehensive and exhaustively corroborated, but is also internationally accessible here to Cambodians, foreign scholars, prosecutors and jurists, especially in the CGP's Cambodian Genocide Data Bases, which include approximately 28,000 individual records.
 The CGP's website received 825,707 'hits' from November 11, 2001 to November 30, 2003, averaging approximately 7,700 per week.
 From December 10, 2006, to December 14, 2008, the CGP site received 1,026,351 hits, including 291,445 views of the CGP homepage.

 Continued work by the CGP and its now independent offshoot, the Documentation Center of Cambodia, funded by the CGP from 1995 to 2001, has not only filled a substantial gap in the available scholarly resources on the Cambodian genocide, but will also serve as a significant prototype for the future study of genocidal activity.
-Not least, it was of great assistance to the UN Group of Experts on Cambodia, as it will be to any prospective international or national tribunal.
+Not least, it was of great assistance to the UN Group of Experts on Cambodia, as it has been to the UN-sponsored, mixed national-international tribunal, the Extraordinary Chambers in the Courts of Cambodia.
 The powerful tools that the CGP has assembled in the interests of documentation and justice, both in Cambodia and around the world, represent an unprecedented combination of scholarship, state-of-the-art technology, documentation and legal training, and international legal instruments to help bring closure to one of the worst human disasters of the 20th century.
 The comparative Genocide Studies Program, established at the Yale Center for International and Area Studies in January 1998, applies the CGP's experience, pursuing interdisciplinary research and documentation training on other modern tragedies, from the Holocaust to Rwanda to East Timor, and where appropriate, assists the victims' search for legal accountability.